Probabilistic Unitary Formulation of Open Quantum System Dynamics: Probabilistic unitary formulation

 where we have defined $q_0(t)=\sum_{i=1}^{d-1}q_i(t)$.
-The matrix $P$, which is a \textit{doubly stochastic circulant matrix} and thus can be easily diagonalized by the discrete Fourier transform, is almost always non-singular so that we have the unique solution for $\vec{q}$ for a given $\vec{f}$.
+The matrix $P$, which is \textit{doubly stochastic} (i.e., $\sum_i P_{ij}=\sum_j P_{ij}=1$ where $P_{ij} \geq 0$) and \textit{circulant} (i.e., a square matrix where each row can be generated by rotating cyclically the elements of its preceding row), can be easily diagonalized by the discrete Fourier transform and is almost always non-singular, so that we have the unique solution for $\vec{q}$ for a given $\vec{f}$.
 Moreover, it can be shown by straightforward algebra that $\sum_{i=1}^d f_i=0$ if and only if $-q_0+\sum_{i=1}^{d-1} q_i=0$, indicating that the solution $\vec{q}$ conserves probability if and only if $\vec{f}$ conserves the trace.
 To address the possible singularity of $P$, we have the following theorem:

 Theorem \cite{kra2012circulant}. \textit{If $\{v_j\}_{0\leq j \leq {n-1}}$ is a nonincreasing or nondecreasing sequence of nonnegative or nonpositive real numbers, then the circulant matrix $V = \mathrm{circ}{(v_0, v_1, \cdots, v_{n-1})}$ is singular if and only if for some integer $d\mid n$, $d \geq 2$, the vector $v=(v_0,v_1,...,v_{n-1})$ consists of $\f{n}{d}$ consecutive constant blocks of length $d$. }